Skip to main content

 Direct Application

 You can apply directly to work as a dressmaker.
-You would need experience and the ability to demonstrate to employers and clients that you have the skills they are looking for.
+You'll need experience in dressmaking and fashion, and the ability to demonstrate to employers and clients that you have the skills they are looking for.

 Other Routes

 You can find short courses in dressmaking techniques at adult education centres and with private training providers.
-These include how to use a sewing machine, pattern making and pattern cutting, They may not lead to a qualification, but they will teach you some of the skills needed for this kind of work.
+These cover how to use a sewing machine, pattern making and pattern cutting.

 More Information